dotbitHQ/AllDID/README.md

   - ...

 ### Background
-The Denames is currently built on top of `@unstoppabledomain/resolution`, and added support for [DAS](https://da.systems) alongside with ENS, UNS, ZNS.
+The Denames is currently built on top of `@unstoppabledomain/resolution` version `v5.0.1`, and added support for [DAS](https://da.systems) alongside with ENS, UNS, ZNS.

 Denames introduced a method which will return a list of crypto addresses for the given chain:
 ```javascript